nuxt-community/axios-module/docs/options.md

  Automatically intercept failed requests and retries them whenever posible using [axios-retry](https://github.com/softonic/axios-retry).

 By default, number of retries will be **3 times**, if `retry` value is set to `true`.
-You can change it by passing an object like this:
+You can change it by passing the option with an inline retries sub-option like this:

 ```js
 axios: {